Orélie-Antoine de Tounens: Biography

 His servant, Juan Bautista Rosales, contacted Chilean authorities and Antoine de Tounens was captured on 5 January 1862 by the Chilean army, then imprisoned and declared insane on 2 September 1862 by the court of Santiago and expelled to France on 28 October 1862.

 De Tounens published his memoirs in 1863.
 In 1869, he returned to Araucanía, via Buenos Aires.
-The Mapuche were surprised to see him because Chileans had told them that they had executed him.
+The Mapuche were surprised to see him because the Chileans had told them that they had executed him.
 De Tounens proceeded to reorganize his realm and again attracted the attention of the Chilean authorities.
 Colonel Cornelio Saavedra Rodríguez promised a reward for his head but the Mapuche decided to defend their unusual ally.

 Without proper funds in 1871 he had to return to France, where he published a second set of his memoirs.
 He also founded an Araucanian newspaper La Corona de Acero ("The Steel Crown").
 In 1872, he proclaimed that he was seeking a bride so that he might sire an heir; indeed, the next year, he wrote to tell his brother that he intended to marry a "mademoiselle de Percy", but there is no evidence that he ever did.

 In 1874, he tried again to return to his kingdom, this time with some arms and ammunition he was able to gather with the feeble support of a few entrepreneurs in Europe.
 Because he was persona non grata in Chile, he traveled with a false passport.
 However, he was recognized as soon as he landed in Bahía Blanca (on the Argentine coast) in July 1874, and was summarily deported to France.

 De Tounens tried to return again in 1876.
 However, local settlers robbed him on his way to Patagonia and handed him over to Chilean authorities.
 He also fell ill and had to go through an operation to survive.
 His health did not allow him to continue his journey and he had to return to France.

 On 28 August 1873 the Criminal Court of Paris ruled that Antoine de Tounens, first king of Araucania and Patagonia did not justify his status of sovereign.

 De Tounens died in poverty on 17 September 1878 in Tourtoirac, France.

 De Tounens had no children but since his death in 1878, some French citizens without familial relations declared themselves to be pretenders to the throne of Araucania and Patagonia.
 Whether the Mapuche themselves accept this, or are even aware of it, is unclear.

 The pretenders to the throne of Araucania and Patagonia are called monarchs and sovereigns of fantasy, "having only fanciful claims to a kingdom without legal existence and having no international recognition".